PRIMETIME : Limits of LLMs in Temporal Primitives: Experiments Compute Resources

 \section{Experiments Compute Resources}

-This section provides details on the computational resources and setup for evaluating the open-source models.
-The closed sourced models were evaluated using each vendor's API, for which computational information is not available.
-The list of models and the API used for the experiments is specified in \ref{appendix_models}.
+This section provides details on the computational resources and setup for evaluating the open-weight models, fine-tuning and running long-lasting batch jobs for the proprietary APIs.
+The closed-source models were evaluated using each vendor's API, for which computational information is not available.

-The open source models were evaluated between 9th January 2025 and 4th February 2025 on a dedicated server part of the ETH Zürich Eurler cluster using Ollama \footnote{\url{https://ollama.com/}}.
-Total compute time was about 3 days.